divijghose/firedrake/A-FAQ-for-Firedrake-Developers.md

-**If I want to edit and execute some of the C kernels Firedrake has previously generated "by hand", how do I do that?**
+**FAQ 1 - If I want to edit and execute some of the C kernels Firedrake has previously generated "by hand", how do I do that?**

 1. look in .cache
 1. delete the .so